ssuryanarayanan/Qi-Docs/docs/Qi_Types_API.rst

 ``GetOrCreateType()``
 ----------------

-The ``GetOrCreateType()`` method Returns a Qi Type object.
-If the entity ID already exists on the service, the existing type is returned to the caller unchanged.
-Otherwise, a new type definition is added to the Qi Service.
+Returns the type of the specified ``typeId`` within a namespace, or creates the type if the ``typeId`` does not already exist.
+If the typeId exists, it is returned to the caller unchanged.
-Content is serialized QiType entity

 **Parameters**